← All Articles

 DH catch-and-releaseOct 1 – May 31Prime — high density, single-hook artificial only

-Winter DHDec–FebReliable nymphing; fewer crowds
+Winter DHDec–FebReliable nymphing; fewest crowds; midges dominate

 How do generation flows affect delayed-harvest fishing?